vitor-mariano/tumblr-php/README.md

 ]);
 ```
 ### Authentication
-Before request any method from API, is necessary to authenticate our client.
-For this, there are two authentication levels:
+Before request any method from API, it's necessary to authenticate our client.
+To do it, there are two authentication levels:

 - API key
 - OAuth

 The API key level is the simplest one, because it just needs the **consumer key** given by the Tumblr when [registering your application](https://www.tumblr.com/oauth/apps).
-To use it, you should import the `ApiKey` class
+To use this, you should import the `ApiKey` class
 ``` php
 use MatheusMariano\Tumblr\Connector\Auth\ApiKey;
 ```